 CEC Systems was founded by Nicholas Press, a Strategic Logistics Officer in the Australian Regular Army.
 During his deployment to Afghanistan in 2008, Nicholas observed an accumulation of empty intermodal containers at operating bases, often where space was a limited and valuable commodity.

-The empty container problem inspired Nicholas to investigate inefficiencies in logistics and shipping beyond military operations.
-Spending over three years studying the greater logistics, transportation and shipping industries, and the global trade factors that drive them, he came to understand that empty containers were just one of the many problems creating significant losses across the supply chain.
+The empty container problem inspired Nicholas to investigate inefficiencies in shipping and logistics beyond military operations.
+Spending over three years studying the greater logistics, transportation and shipping industries, and the global trade factors that drive them, he came to understand that empty containers were just one of the many problems creating significant losses across the value chain.

-Starting with the problem of empty containers, Nicholas went about designing an intermodal shipping container that could collapse to at least one fourth of its original size.
-The result of his endeavours was the first semi-automated Collapsible-Economic-Container known as COLLAPSECON®.
+Starting with the problem of empty containers, Nicholas went about designing a 40-foot intermodal shipping container that could collapse to at least one quarter of its original size.
+The result of his endeavors was the world’s first semi-automated Collapsible-Economic-Container known as COLLAPSECON®.

-Nicholas officially founded CEC Systems Pty Ltd in 2015 with the COLLAPSECON® at the forefront of his shipping and logistics technological innovations.
-But that was only the beginning for CEC Systems.
+CEC Systems Pty Ltd was officially founded in 2015 with the COLLAPSECON® at the forefront of its shipping and logistics technological innovations.

 Through extensive industry collaboration, CEC Systems has come to understand the four key problem areas impacting shipping and logistics as Waste, Productivity, Efficiency, and Security.

 With the foundation that all innovation be pursued under the principles of being Simple, Affordable, Efficient and Safe (SEAS), CEC Systems researches and develops integrated technology solutions to these industry problems now and into the future.